What are the ways I can do research?

 Research can be pursued through coursework, jobs such as research assistantships and internships, summer programs, or as volunteer work.
 Some students participate in formalized research programs, but you can also craft your own path independently and receive Duke support through credit, grants, and fellowships.

 Undergraduate research can also be conducted as volunteer or paid experiences working as a research assistant.
 And some internships have a strong research component.
 Immersive research experiences can also be had in a summer project, either through group programs or individual projects.
-Many such programs and fellowships are available at Duke.
+Many such programs and fellowships are available at Duke through the opportunities link.

 For Credit or Pay?